Why New Construction Is Different

 Selecting Your Lot

-Within any new construction community, not all lots are created equal.
+Whether you're picking a lot in one of East Texas's smaller new developments or siting your home with a custom builder, not all lots are created equal.
 The difference between a great lot and a mediocre one can affect your daily quality of life for decades and your eventual resale value.
-If you're early enough in the release cycle to have choices, here's what to weigh:
+If you still have choices to make, here's what to weigh:

 - Orientation — which direction does the back of the house face?
 East-facing backyards catch morning sun and evening shade (great for afternoon patio use in Texas).
 West-facing back patios bake.